PhoenixTales/wiki.gothicarchive.org/misc/missions.md

 - first appears in 1.01d alpha as `Mis_1_Psi_HelpBrothers`
 - `Some brothers need help in the swampweed fields.
 Go to them and simply ask them how you can help them.`
 - `Ah, you have the swamp herb with you, good.
 You were definitely a great help to your future brothers.`
+- offered by _Baal Namib_

 ## Bring Focus Stones
 - first appears in 1.01d alpha as `Mis_3_NC_Saturas_BringFoki`
+- `You actually did it.
+Thank you.
+Now we can start the ceremony.
+I will gather my brothers to begin concentrating the energy on the axles.
+Then we will use the focused force to transfer the energy along a concentrated path...`
+  - original German text: `Du hast es tatsächlich geschafft.
+Danke.
+Nun könnenwir mit der Zeremonie anfangen.
+Ich werde meine Brüder zusammenrufen, damit sie mit der Bündelung der Energie auf den Achsen beginnen.
+Dann werden wir mit der fokussierten Kraft, die Energie über eine konzentrierte Bahn...`
+- offered by _Saturas_
+- it seems that as opposed to the final version of the quest, initially _Fire Mages_ were not neccessary

 ## Demand the Ring
 - first appears in 1.01d alpha as `Mis_1_NC_Ringfordern`